ncsa/Delta_doc/docs/source/user_guide/visualization.rst

     :alt: delta host profile settings
     :width: 1000px

-Leave the Parallel tab options unchecked.
-Since this example is not using MPI, that tab isn't applicable.
+Leave the **Parallel** tab options unchecked; since this example is not using MPI, that tab isn't applicable.

 **Options** → **Save Settings** after filling in the above.